-In a globally connected world, a pandemic that invades every continent hits every sector, and continues in over several years will disrupt supply, demand, and the ability of business, nonprofits, and governments to operate.
+In a globally connected world, a pandemic that invades every continent hits every sector and disrupts supply, demand, and the ability of business, nonprofits, and governments to operate.

 “Those who cannot remember the past are condemned to repeat it.”